neuroquery/neuroquery/README.md

 from neuroquery import datasets, text_to_brain neuroquery_data = datasets.fetch_neuroquery_model()
 encoder = text_to_brain.TextToBrain.from_data_dir(neuroquery_data)
-encoder("prosopagnosia") # returns a dictionary containing a brain map and more
+encoder("Parkinson's disease") # returns a dictionary containing a brain map and more
 ```

 `neuroquery` also provides classes to train new models from scientific